aquilacoin/Aquila-Script/README.md

 6. This option will Rebuild Coin2Play Masternode Index

-If you need to go back and either start or stop Aquila just use this command.
+If you need to go back and either start or stop Coin2Play just use this command.
 ```
 bash c2p-install.sh
 ```